 Beware of myths surrounding driver fatigue!
 Drinking coffee, rolling down a window or turning up the radio are not effective solutions.

-“Drinking coffee equals 2 hours of sleep and helps me travel a greater distance.”
+“Drinking coffee equals 2 hours of sleep.”

 “My trick is to roll down the window to get a little fresh air.
 This is reinvigorating and helps me continue on my way.”

 Rolling down a window, turning down the heating or turning up the air conditioning will only have temporary effects, if any.